-You can get two types of herpes: HSV-1 (oral herpes) and HSV-2 (genital herpes).
-HSV-1, which shows up as cold sores on your mouth, is much more commonly transmitted than HSV-2.
+There are two types of herpes: HSV-1 (oral herpes) and HSV-2 (genital herpes).
+HSV-1, which shows up as cold sores, is much more commonly transmitted than HSV-2.

 According to the

-The most common symptom of herpes is a sore that can leak infected fluid.
-You can get herpes by physical contact with someone who has active sores, although in some cases sores don’t have to be present for transmission to occur.
+The most common symptom of herpes is a sore that can leak fluid.
+You can get herpes through physical contact with these active sores, although in some cases sores don’t have to be present for transmission to occur.

 In addition to saliva, the virus can also be present in other body fluids like genital secretions.

-Someone with herpes who isn’t having an outbreak or doesn’t have active sores is extremely unlikely to spread the virus through a drink, glass, or straw.
+In the absence of an outbreak or active sores, herpes is extremely unlikely to spread through a drink, glass, or straw.

-Someone with an active outbreak on their mouth may spread herpes by leaving traces of saliva behind on dishware.
-But it’s still unlikely because the virus has a very short lifespan.
+During an active outbreak, herpes may be spread through traces of saliva left behind on dishware.
+Though, this is still unlikely because the virus has a very short lifespan.

 The chances of getting herpes from sharing a drink with someone who has herpes — even an active outbreak of herpes — is next to zero.

-It’s always a good rule of thumb to avoid sharing glasses or dishware with others.
-Avoid sharing any dishware or other objects, like towels or silverware, with someone you don’t know or with someone you know has herpes, whether they have an active infection or not.
+While it’s unlikely you’ll contract herpes by sharing drinks, it’s always a good rule of thumb to avoid sharing glasses, dishware, or other objects, like towels or silverware, with someone you don’t know or with someone you know has herpes.

 Herpes is primarily spread through direct physical contact.
 This can include oral-to-oral contact and oral, anal, or genital sex without a barrier method, such as condoms.

-Active sores leaking infected fluid, which carries the viral material, are more likely to spread the infection.
-But a person doesn’t have to be experiencing an active outbreak to transmit the virus.
+Active sores leaking fluid that contains the virus are more likely to spread the infection.
+But the virus can be transmitted even outside of an active outbreak.

-Some people show symptoms right after they get infected or a few months or years down the line.
+Some show symptoms when they contract the virus or a few months or years down the line.
 But not everyone shows symptoms: The virus can lie dormant in the body for years without causing an outbreak.

-There are periods during the herpes virus outbreak cycle when the virus is more contagious.
-It’s more likely to be spread when:
+There are periods during the herpes virus outbreak cycle when the virus is more likely to spread.
+This includes when:

-- the infected area begins to feel itchy and uncomfortable (about 3 days before an outbreak)
+- the area of infection begins to feel itchy and uncomfortable (about 3 days before an outbreak)

-- the sores are leaking infected fluid or otherwise open or moist (even if you don’t have any sexual contact)
+- sores are leaking fluid or otherwise open or moist (even without direct contact)

 breastfeeding with an open soreon the breast